slbailey/Retrovue/docs/contracts/resources/ScheduleDayContract.md

 - **D-8:** Plan resolution MUST identify the active plan for the channel and date based on cron_expression, date ranges, and priority
 - **D-9:** If no active plan matches for the channel and date, generation MUST exit 1 with error: "Error: No active plan found for channel and date."
 - **D-10:** Plan MUST have `is_active=true` to be eligible for schedule generation
-- **D-11:** Plan's template MUST have `is_active=true` to be eligible for schedule generation
-- **D-12:** If plan's template is inactive, generation MUST exit 1 with error: "Error: Plan's template is not active."
-- **D-13:** Plan MUST have at least one ScheduleTemplateBlock in its template (enforced by template contract)
 - **D-14:** Plan MUST have at least one SchedulePlanBlockAssignment (enforced by plan validation)

 ### Gap Detection and Warnings